jouellnyc/ShouldIPickItUp/README.md

 ## Release History
 * 0.5.7
-    * CHANGE: http://beta.shouldipickitup.com/ has launched with the intent to be stable/up %100
+    * CHANGE: Allow Each city in NYC to be specifically crawl w/their native urls.
 * 0.5.6
     * CHANGE: Integrate PAAS - hosted  MongoDB Atlas
 * 0.5.5